josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/css-grid-bar-charts.md

 ```

 Aside from that, the rest is pretty straightforward, and you can add or adjust depending on your design.
 You'll probably want to set `list-style-type` to `none`, just to get rid of the bullets that come with a list element by default.
 You might want to adjust the browser's default `padding` on unordered lists, as well.

+One final warning: CSS wants to make elements wide enough to hold their text contents by default.
+So when dealing with very small bars, be sure they don't get wider than they should in the chart, just because the name of the bar is wide.

 ## Other options